-Removing during colonoscopy can prevent and reduce deaths from the disease for years, a new study finds.
+Removing Growths on the inside lining of the colon or rectum. during colonoscopy can prevent Cancer of the colon or rectum, both part of the large intestine. and reduce deaths from the disease for years, a new study finds.

 Colorectal cancer is one of the most common cancers in both men and women nationwide.
 The disease is expected to kill more than 52,000 Americans this year alone.

 Screening tests like colonoscopies can detect early-stage colorectal cancer before symptoms appear.
 In a colonoscopy, doctors use a long, lighted, flexible tube to examine inside the rectum and colon.
 Many growths they see, including polyps, can be removed during the procedure.
 Most polyps are benign, but some (called adenomas) can become cancer.

 To see if polyp removal during colonoscopy might decrease deaths from colorectal cancer, a team of NIH-funded scientists examined data from over 2,600 patients who had adenomas removed.